CloudBoltSoftware/CMP-Bootcamp/src/python_django/shell_plus.md

 ## Startup
 When starting `shell_plus`, the first thing it will do is load the Django project settings and then import all model objects defined in the current project.
 This is a `shell_plus` convenience and means there's no need to manually import these objects within `shell_plus`.
 Keep in mind, when running a Python script outside of shell_plus you will need to start the Django environment and explicitly import any models in your script.

 If there are any issues with settings or problems loading any Django applications, `shell_plus` will not load.
-This can be frustrating as often `shell_plus` is the first place one looks where there are problems.
+While this _can_ be frustrating since `shell_plus` is the first place one looks where startup issues, generally speaking `shell_plus` will yield a more useful error.

+## Documentation
+`shell_plus` has built-in functionality for the auto-completion of objects, methods, and functions.
+It also can be used to view function docstrings and parameter lists which can be very useful in cases where one may not necessarily know what parameters are expected.
+Customers often access where they can get documentation on objects -- `shell_plus` is a great place.
+Another place is directly from their CB CMP instance at https://HOSTNAME/alladmin/doc/models/.